kelloggs13/BikeRidesDashboard/readme.md

-This dashboard shows data about my daily bike rides.
+This dashboard shows data about my daily bike rides

+Hovering over the graphs will display the actual values

-The data is sourced from Strava via API and thus updated automatically as soon as a new ride is saved on Strava.
+The data is sourced from Strava via API and thus updated automatically as soon as a new ride is saved on Strava